 Form swings results in the Confederations Cup as much as any other competition — a team riding a good run is a very different proposition from one that has stumbled into the fixture.
 Treat each pick as a prompt to check recent results rather than a verdict to follow blindly.

 Every Confederations Cup fixture on this page carries a prediction and a link to its own match page, where the selection sits alongside the live score.
-Picks are spread across markets, so you are never funnelled into a single way of backing a game.
+Picks are spread across markets, so you are never funnelled into a single way of reading a game.

-Match Result (1X2) — the bedrock bet on a home win, a draw or an away win, and the starting point for most punters.
+Match Result (1X2) — the bedrock prediction on a home win, a draw or an away win, and the starting point for most fans.

 Asian Handicap — a handicap line that levels a mismatch by spotting one side a goal start or deficit.